publishpress/library-publishpress-translator/README.md

 **Note:** New translations are automatically repaired during the translation process, so you only need this for existing files.

+**Note:** The library automatically detects your environment (dev-workspace vs plugin root) and uses the correct vendor path.

 #### 5. Clean Duplicate Entries

 Remove duplicate extracted comments from all `.po` files: